 A doctor can be sued for medical malpractice if informed consent is not obtained when required, and the patient would not have agreed to the treatment if he had been fully aware of the risk.
 However, patients can only sue for the malpractice if they suffered actual harm due to the doctor's conduct.
 This means you have no malpractice case if your doctor failed to obtain informed consent for a surgery that carried the risk of paralysis or nerve damage unless you experienced one or both of these complications.

 If you have a claim for medical malpractice, you can seek damages for the cost of medical care related to the doctor's conduct, any applicable lost wages, and pain and suffering associated with your injuries.
 Neblett, Beard & Arsenault is dedicated to helping Louisiana residents who've been harmed by a healthcare provider's negligence receive the compensation they need to move forward with their lives.
-Contact us online or call 318.541.8188 to schedule a free, no-obligation case review at one of our six convenient office locations.
+Contact us online or call 318.541.8188 to schedule a free, no-obligation case review.